mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections.md

 permalink: /api/collections/index.html
 ---

-A collection is a container for a given entity type and lists all of the entities in your repository in either a tree or list view as well as proiding configuration for how the entity type should be edited.
+A collection is a container for a given entity type and configures how the given entity should display in a tree or list view as well as how it should be edited.

 ### Defining a collection